I am a bivocational (BIVO) church planter, and it's the best decision I've ever made in my 30-year ministry career. Here's why.

 If we see God’s justice as inseparable from his kingdom, then we may be a little more inclined toward living mission instead of just doing mission.
 Mission is in our backyard.

-There have been times when there are just a handful of musicians and vocalists on stage with minimal capabilities or it’s just me with my guitar and one or two others.
-The songs (especially the contemporary ones) scream for a full band with keys, drums and a bass, but we don’t have it available.
-What to do?...
+There have been times when there are just a handful of musicians and vocalists on stage with minimal capabilities.
+The songs (especially the contemporary ones) scream for a full band with keys, drums, and a bass, but we don’t have it available.
+What to do?

 I recently had a conversation with someone in our church who felt somewhat frustrated with where the church seemed to be heading.
 This particular member thought it a waste of time and money to send myself and another church member to Zambia on a scouting trip to assess ministry needs in an area where we support a local pastor.
 They saw no value ...